AYCE-earth/public/_posts/2021-09-03-importance-visibility-co2.md

 Renewable energy, planting trees, and sucking CO₂ out of the air are the most common solutions in the public discourse.
 In view of our limited time window, these solutions take effect too late.
 The switch to renewable energies is necessary, but will take at least until 2050.
 Similarly, planting trees will take decades to take effect.
 Similarly, sucking CO₂ out of the air is still extremely expensive, implementation is slow, and there is no guarantee that CO₂ will not ultimately escape.

 ## The role of nutrition
 This is where our diet comes into play: the food sector accounts for 30 percent of all greenhouse gases worldwide, 70 percent of which are caused by the production of animal products.
 And while over 80 percent of the world's arable land is used to produce animal products, this land produces only 18 percent of the world's calories.
-If the world were to eat a climate-friendly diet, we could reduce CO₂ eq levels in the air by nearly 20 percent, extending the time we have to develop solutions.(1)
+If the world were to eat a climate-friendly diet, we could reduce CO₂-eq levels in the air by nearly 20 percent, extending the time we have to develop solutions.(1)

 ## The power of information
 When shopping for fruits and vegetables, those who want to purchase a product that is not sprayed and supports the preservation of ecological diversity can look to organic labels for guidance.
 Simple labeling makes it possible to make an ecological decision in a fraction of a second.
 For supply and demand to have a real impact on the climate, it is necessary for consumers to understand, without effort on the product, whether they are about to choose the climate-friendly option or not.